magento/merchdocs/src/catalog/catalog-menu.md

   - /catalog.html
 ---

-The Catalog Menu provides easy access to product creation, category and inventory management tools{% if "Default.EE Only,Default.CE Only" contains site.edition %}.{% endif %} {% if "Default.B2B Only" contains site.edition %}, as well as shared catalogs for custom pricing.{% endif %}
+The Catalog Menu provides easy access to product creation, category, and inventory management tools{% if "Default.EE Only,Default.CE Only" contains site.edition %}.{% endif %} {% if "Default.B2B Only" contains site.edition %}, as well as shared catalogs for custom pricing.{% endif %}

 <!--{% if "Default.CE Only" contains site.edition %}-->
 ![]({{ site.baseurl }}{% link images/images/admin-menu-catalog.png %}){: .zoom}